shivannis/xandr-docs-public/xandr-docs/articles/monetize/offline-conversion-attribution.md

 ### Step 4.
 Conversion-related data is made available for reporting, optimization, and budget

 The **Data Warehouse** has finished processing and integrating the information on the impression and the converted user passed along from the **Impression Bus**.
-At this point, the impression and conversion-related data is made available to the Xandr Platform for reporting, optimization, and budget purposes.
+At this point, the impression and conversion-related data is made available to the Microsoft Advertising Platform for reporting, optimization, and budget purposes.

 ### Related topics